MicrosoftDocs/learn/learn-pr/wwl-azure/explore-security/includes/4-investigate-two-factor-security.md

 Passwords have been used for decades.
-The big problem is that they're only as secure as the password themselves.
-A password like `123abc` is not secure at all.
-It's easy to guess (and easy to remember, which is why people use it).
+With passwords, the information and systems the password protects is only as secure as the actual password.
+A password like `123abc` is easy to remember (which is why people use it), but it's also easy to guess.
+Easy to guess or crack passwords are insecure.
 People also use birthdays and favorite colors for passwords.
-These aren't very safe.
+These aren't secure passwords either.
 So passwords have gotten a lot of criticism.

 Using fingerprints and faces to authenticate a user is a lot more secure.
 These methods are being used more.
-But another way has gotten very popular.
+And there's another way getting more popular.

 ## The Phone in Your Pocket